yukikitayama/docker/swarm.md

 Swarm mode has 2 types of services; replicated and global.
 Control by `--mode`.
 Default is replicated service

+A number of tasks can be specified for a replicated service, but there's no pre-specified number of tasks for global service.

 For a replicated service,
 - we can specify the number of replica tasks for the swarm manager to schedule onto available nodes.
 - `docker service scale` command can be used to scale up or down to the desired number of replicas.